AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 >[!IMPORTANT]
 >
 >**Enable Single Sign On** property is exclusively supported on *iOS, tvOS, Roku, and FireTV* platforms.
-It's only applicable to integrations with MVPDs that support Single Sign On for these platforms.
+It's only applicable to integrations with MVPDs that support single sign on for these platforms.

 Follow these steps to enable or disable SSO for a specific integration and platform.